Gedipudidarshani/LU-Decomposition/README.md

  1.Import the numpy module to use the built-in functions  scipy.linalg for calculation.

- 2.Prepare the lists from the iven matrix and assign in np.array() 3.import lu_factor and lu_solve from cipy.linalg
+ 2.Prepare the lists from the iven matrix and assign in np.array()

+ 3.import lu_factor and lu_solve from scipy.linalg

  4.using lu,piv to find lu_factor and lu_solve to solve the matrix.

- 5.End the program
+ 5.End the program.